QubesOS/qubes-doc/developers/fundamentals/template-implementation.md

 3. Replace *snapshot* device-mapper target with *snapshot-merge*, other parameters (chunk size etc) remains untouched.
 Now kernel starts merging changes stored in *root-cow.img.old* into *root.img*. d-m device can be used normally (if needed).
 4. Waits for merge completed: *dmsetup status* shows used snapshot blocks – it should be equal to metadata size when completed.
 5. Replace *snapshot-merge* d-m target back to *snapshot*.
-6. Cleanup snapshot device (if nobody uses it it the moment).
+6. Cleanup snapshot device (if nobody uses it at the moment).
 7. Move *root-cow.img.old* to *root-cow.img* (overriding existing file).

 Snapshot device in AppVM